superflash41/1INF35/labs/lab1/README.md

 ![ubuntu](assets/ubuntu.png)

-> [!Note] to use the private key file it must be restricted to certain permissions.
+> To use the private key file it must be restricted to certain permissions.
 You might need to `chmod 400 key.pem`.

 ![neofetch](assets/neofetch.png)
 ## Creation of a Windows Server 2022 instance